 - Stringent pass requirements: FMVSS 127 requires a 100% pass rate for a mandated test, leaving no room for error, in contrast to other standards that allow some failures.

-- Technological advancements Needed: FMVSS 127 pushes the boundaries of what is possible from current AEB technologies.
+- Technological advancements needed: FMVSS 127 pushes the boundaries of what is possible from current AEB technologies.
 More sophisticated sensor systems, such as long-range radar and LiDAR, may be required by 2029.

 - Get ahead of FMVSS 127: OEMs and suppliers need to start testing the requirement now to understand where their current technologies fall short and where to focus development.